Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Over time chronically tight muscles create postural adaptations and inflammation that lead to a change of posture.

-The altered posture creates chronic aches, pains, and our neck hump.
+The altered posture from a weaker diaphragm slowly creates chronic aches, pains, and a more prominent neck hump.

 Neck Hump.
 Aches Pains due to a Weak Diaphragm

-The only way postural exercises will bring long lasting results so we can unwind our neck hump is to start with strengthening our diaphragm muscle FIRST.
+Fixing a Neck Hump: The only way postural exercises will bring long-lasting results so we can unwind our neck hump is to start with strengthening our diaphragm muscle FIRST.

 Todays Simple Self Care Tip